 Most states require all drivers to carry minimum amounts of liability insurance.
 For example, California requires owners of private passenger vehicles to purchase $15,000 in bodily injury coverage to pay for one person’s injuries, $30,000 in bodily injury liability insurance to cover the injuries of more than one person, and $5,000 in property damage liability coverage.

-State laws require rental car companies to offer their customers liability coverages that meet the legal requirements of the state in which you rent a vehicle, according to the Insurance Information Institute.
+Most state laws require rental car companies to offer their customers liability coverages that meet the legal requirements of the state in which you rent a vehicle, with California being an exception.

 Loss damage waiver (LDW; sometimes called a collision damage waiver, or CDW): LDW coverage waives your responsibility if the rental car is damaged or stolen while in your possession.
 It may also include loss of use coverage, which reimburses you if the vehicle is rendered inoperable during the contract period, as well as towing coverage.
 Like collision coverage on a personal car insurance policy, LDW coverage has exclusions, so it’s important to read and understand the fine print.
 For instance, LDW may not cover the vehicle if you cause an accident while intoxicated or speeding.